demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackEndpointStandardV3/README.md

 ### cbd-alerts-search

 ***
-Gets details on the events that led to an alert.
-This includes retrieving metadata around the alert as well as the event associated with the alert.
+Gets alert details, including alert metadata and the event associated with the alert.

 #### Base Command